UPDATE 2-Malaysia's KLK offers $372 mln for majority stake in IJM Plantations | Headlines

 The construction group said it has agreed in principle to finalise terms of the proposed acquisition with KLK.
 "After having deliberated on the merits of the offer, the board is in principle agreeable to finalise the terms and conditions with KLK ... for the execution of the sale and purchase agreement," it said.

-It confirmed it has the financial resources to complete the deal.
-IJM Corp's potential disposal of its loss-making plantation division comes at an opportune time, capitalising on a crude palm oil upcycle to fetch a higher valuation, MIDF Research analyst Khoo Zhen Ye said in a note earlier on Wednesday.
+It confirmed having the financial resources to complete the deal.
+IJM Corp's potential disposal of its plantation division comes at an opportune time, capitalising on a crude palm oil upcycle to fetch a higher valuation, MIDF Research analyst Khoo Zhen Ye said in a note earlier on Wednesday.

 The offer, at a 26% premium to IJM Plantations' last traded share price of 2.46 ringgit, values the palm oil producer at 2.73 billion ringgit.
 Analysts said the offer was reasonable.
 Shares in IJM Plantations have surged 35% this year, giving it a market capitalisation of 2.16 billion ringgit.

-But the firm has been loss-making over the past two financial years and its revenue contribution to IJM Corp has stayed around 11%, according to IJM Corp's annual report.
+The firm posted record profit in its 2021 financial year but was loss-making in the previous two financial years.
 KLK has a total planted area of 223,964 hectares across Malaysia, Indonesia and Liberia.
 Acquiring IJM Plantation, which has a total planted area of 60,966 hectares across Malaysia and Indonesia, could expand KLK's planted area by around 27% and raise its palm oil production.

 The deal will also give IJM Corp, which mainly deals with construction, property and infrastructure, an opportunity to strengthen its balance sheet in order to undertake mega construction and infrastructure projects, analyst Khoo said. ($1 = 4.1160 ringgit)